AleksandrDenis/PP2-Quiz-Game/README.md

    2. From side menu select pages tab.
    3. Once there select source branch:main, select folder/(root).
    4. Click save, the page provided the link to the completed website.
-* The live link can be found here  [The Bitter End](https://aleksandrdenis.github.io/PP1-The-Bitter-End/index.html)
+* The live link can be found here  [Quiz Game](https://aleksandrdenis.github.io/PP2-Quiz-Game/)

 # Features
+**All features have been meticulously included, enhancing the user experience and delivering exceptional value to user**
 ## Home Page
 ![Home Page](/assets/readme-images/home-page.jpeg)
 * The home page serves as the entry point for users.